TFCDiff: Robust ECG Denoising via Time-Frequency Complementary Diffusion: Experiments

-\textit{1) QT Database:} The QT database comprises high-quality dual-channel ECG Holter recordings aggregated from seven distinct sources, providing ground truth $x_0$ for training and testing.
+The QT database comprises high-quality dual-channel ECG Holter recordings aggregated from seven distinct sources, providing ground truth $\boldsymbol{l}_0$ for training and testing.
 It features a wide variety of QRS and ST-T morphologies, reflecting diverse cardiac physiology.
-Each recording includes expert annotations of P-QRS-T waveform boundaries.
-Since the amplitude resolution is not specified, signal amplitudes are reported in arbitrary units (au).
+Each recording includes annotations of P-QRS-T waveform boundaries.